ucancprem/Weather-Application/README.md

 #Steps to run this project on your local machine.

-1)To download/clone this project onto your local machine use the below command
+1)To download/clone this project onto your local machine run the below command in git bash(command line utility to download git projects)

  `git clone https://github.com/ucancprem/Weather-Application.git`